 - Program Directors

-Learn about the ALWE program from a few ALWE18 participants.
+Learn about the ALWE program from a few ALWE 2019 participants.

-Please note that the ALWE program at WE20 will be photographed and recorded.
+Please note that any in-person ALWE programming will be photographed and recorded.

 This project is based upon work supported through the generosity of the Henry Luce Foundation, Inc.